 Slovenia is a small country with a huge diversity of geography and climate.
 This means that you can see so much in just a few miles when you choose car rental in Slovenia.
 Check out the branch menu below and you will see that we have lots of locations that make it quick to pick up your rental and continue with your visit.
 When you rent a car in Slovenia with Sixt you will also enjoy our simple booking process, so read on for more information on making the most of your visit.

 We know you'll be keen to start your exploration of this fascinating country, so we have branches offering car rental at major airports, transport hubs and key city locations.
-To help you on your way, this article contains lots of hints and tips on how to ensure better car rental deals in Slovenia, and understand local driving laws.
-The Places of Interest section below also has ideas for interesting locations to visit in your rental.
+To help you on your way, this page contains lots of hints and tips on how to ensure better car rental deals in Slovenia, and understand local driving laws.
+The Places of Interest section below also has ideas for your travel itinerary with interesting locations to visit with your rental car.